Garden waste collection

 The payment covers the period 1 August – 31 July each year.
-This includes the suspension of garden waste collection over the winter.
+This includes the fortnight suspension of garden waste collection over the Christmas and New Year period.
 You can pay online as part of the form.

 Renew and pay your additional garden bin collection Request an additional garden bin